What makes a natural burial unique?

-Natural burials – whether burial or ash interment – allow you and your loved ones to have a positive experience that celebrates a person’s life in the beautiful surroundings of Norfolk Bluebell Wood.
+A natural burial – whether a burial, ash interment or ash scattering – is a choice for you and your loved one to leave a positive, living legacy that celebrates a person’s life in the beautiful surroundings of Norfolk Bluebell Wood.
+Every person’s funeral should be a unique experience reflecting the individual.

-Ceremonies at the Norfolk Bluebell Wood can be led by the family or a religious representative.
-The choice is very much yours, and you will be free to conduct your ceremony in a relaxed, dignified manner.
-Families are free to wander around the park.
+Funerals at Norfolk Bluebell Wood can be led by the family, a member of clergy, a celebrant or humanist.
+The choice is very much yours and you will be free to plan and conduct your ceremony in a relaxed, dignified manner.
+Families are free to wander around the Park.
 Some choose to have the interment before the service, some after.
 Some people have an unwitnessed scattering and attend a service later.
-Some take the time to speak to their loved one at the graveside, free from the constraints of a more traditional setting.
+Some take the time to speak to their loved one at the graveside.

-Many of our visitors comment on how unhurried they found the experience.
-Although they certainly have a role to play, crematoria and other locations can often have families from the next service waiting to arrive as you leave.
-We aim to give friends and families at least two hours, giving you ample time to make the most of the ceremony.
+Many of our visitors comment on how relaxed and unhurried they found the experience.
+We allow at least two hours, giving you ample time to make the most of the ceremony.

 A calm place for reflection

-The unique location of the historic woodland is the perfect place for quiet reflection.
-We encourage visitors to come at any time, and you will find many beautiful spots to explore as you come to pay your respects.
-We benefit from excellent transport links into Norwich and the coast.
-Despite this proximity, you could be forgiven for thinking we are much more remote.
-Free from the noise of busy roads, roundabouts and day-to-day life, visitors will be greeted by the sound of bird song and the gentle rustle of grasses in the wildflower meadows.
-Exploring the Bluebell Wood you will find the soft blanket of leaves and mosses creates a wonderfully hushed environment, bringing a stillness and tranquility that is unparalleled in other resting places.
-We think this is a truly unique setting that is a joy and comfort to visit, and we hope you will agree.
+Free from the noise of busy roads, roundabouts and day-to-day life, visitors will be greeted by the sound of bird song and the gentle rustle of grasses in the Wildflower Meadow.
+Exploring the Bluebell Wood you will find the soft blanket of leaves and mosses creates a wonderfully hushed environment, bringing a stillness and tranquillity that is unparalleled in other resting places.
+This is a truly unique setting that is a joy and comfort to visit.